 The state has yet to act on implementing a prescription drug database to monitor transactions involving these medications.
-This has allowed dirty doctors and so called “pain clinics” to sell mass amounts of these highly addictive drugs to doctor shoppers, which are addicts and drug dealers who illegal obtain and sell these prescription drugs on the black market.
+This has allowed dirty doctors and so-called “pain clinics” to sell mass amounts of these highly addictive drugs to doctor shoppers, which are addicts and drug dealers who illegally obtain and sell these prescription drugs on the black market.
 Gov. Rick Scott cut this monitoring program from his budget proposal this year, claiming that it would be too expensive and would invade an individual’s privacy.

 This story has been followed by a majority of daily newspapers around the state of Florida.
 The St. Pete Times, Tampa Tribune, Miami Herald, Orlando Sentinel, Naples Daily News and the News-Press are a few major newspapers in Florida that have covered the issue.
 Most of the news has been about the actual pill mills and the controversy over the prescription drug database.
 This issue has made national headlines in nearly every major media outlet too.
 The Wall Street Journal, New York Times, Huffington Post, USA Today, ABC and CBS news are the major outlets that have covered pill mills and how they’re feuling the opioid epidemic in Florida.

 The problem is not only felt in Florida but across the nation.
 Addicts and dealers will make trips to the sunshine state because the prescription meds are so easy to obtain.
 Most of the national media outlets gave an overview of the pill mill problems in Florida to an audience that may have been unfamiliar with the issue.
 Local and state news covered more about the drug monitoring system and Rick Scott’s decisions regarding this issue to reach Floridians who are familiar with the issue.